robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 assembled while I was putting the one side piece together.
 What better place than on top of the car?
 Not.

-Yes, I forgot to move that off the car when I stopped in for the night.
-That was my intention.
+Yes, I forgot to move that off the car when I stopped for the night.
 And, yes, someone drove off with the parts on top of the car the next day.

 I just happened to go into the garage midday (the glue was still curing), and I just happened to see a piece of wood on the car after the car *was back*.
 Unbelievably, one of the two side pieces were on top of the car after having been driven over five miles with two stops.
-Don't ask me how.

 If I hadn't seen that piece of wood at that time, I probably would have completely chucked it in.
 As it was, I was completely devastated